StenlyTU/LFCS-official/stuff/OperationofRunningSystems.md

 * In Centos many tools use `rsyslog` to manage logs.

 * `rsyslog` is a daemon that permit the logging of data from different types of systems in a central repository
-  - `/etc/rsyslog.conf` configuration file of rsyslog
+  - `/etc/rsyslog.conf` -> configuration file of rsyslog.
-  - `systemctl status rsyslog` -> to check execution status of rsyslog
+  - `systemctl status rsyslog` -> to check execution status of rsyslog.
   - `logger -p cron.crit "someting bad happened"` -> Send a log message to cron facility with priority critical.
 It will be logged in **/var/log/cron**

 * `logrotate` -> Is responsible for rotating the log files.